-These Operating Guidelines provide guidance on establishing and managing a COVID-19 vaccination site, including guidelines for the vaccination workforce and how to provide a clinically safe and quality vaccination service
+These Operating Guidelines provide guidance on establishing and managing a COVID-19 vaccination site, including guidelines for the vaccination workforce and how to provide a clinically safe and quality vaccination service.

 The Operating Guidelines are designed to assist Health Districts and providers to maintain public safety and to ensure consistent and equitable COVID-19 vaccination practices are established and maintained throughout Aotearoa New Zealand.
-The Operating Guidelines are to be read and interpreted in conjunction with the Aotearoa New Zealand COVID-19 Vaccine Immunisation Service Standards (the Standards).